Yunuuuu/ggalign/cran-comments.md

-This patch update introduces a few features and primarily addresses the CRAN check error.
+This patch update introduces some new features.
 Since there are currently no reverse dependencies, these changes should not impact any other packages.

 ## R CMD check results
 0 errors | 0 warnings | 0 note